ereedsanchez/phenopi/README.md

 # PhenoPi

+Code to create a low budget (window mounted) PhenoCam using a raspberry pi camera.

 The current collection of scripts is rough around the edges and a work in progress.

 In theory there would be 3 scripts to run.
 One overall script called install_phenopi.sh and two others called by it, mainly install\_mjpeg\_daemon.sh (image acquisition daemon and server) and install\_rtc.sh (real time clock install).